UniMath/agda-unimath/src/foundation/dependent-telescopes.lagda.md

 ### Expansion of telescopes

-An **expansion** of a telescope `A` by a dependent telescope `B` over it is a new telescope of the same depth as `A`, constructed by taking [dependent pairs](foundation.dependent-pair-types.md) componentwise.
+An **expansion** of a telescope `A` by a dependent telescope `B` over it is a new telescope of the same length as `A`, constructed by taking [dependent pairs](foundation.dependent-pair-types.md) componentwise.

 ```agda